Defense Attorneys for Sex Crime Charges in Union County, New Jersey

 Contact an Elizabeth NJ Sexual Assault Attorney to Discuss Your Case

-If you have been charged with sexual assault or aggravated sexual assault in Union County, New Jersey, it is essential that you retain an experienced sex crimes lawyer to defend you against the charges.
+If you have been charged with sexual assault in Union County, New Jersey, it is essential that you retain an experienced sex crimes lawyer to defend you against the charges.
 The lawyers at our firm have defended numerous sexual assault cases and we are thoroughly prepared to devise your best defense.
 Contact us today at (908) 838-0150 to speak with a Union County sexual assault attorney about your legal options.
 We can be reached anytime and consultations are always provided free of charge.

 Our phones are answered 24 hours a day.
 We are available weekdays during business hours.
 We also meet with clients on evenings and weekends by request.
 We have four office locations conveniently located in Mount Laurel, Point Pleasant, Princeton and Middletown.
 All major credit cards are accepted